CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 3.md

     ![Merge dim customer](./Media/23042025(61).png)

-1. Navigate to the far right fo the **Merge** Queries and select the joined **DimProductSubcategory** table column's top right corner to expand the table, from the avaialble column selections **deselect** **ProductSubCategoryKey** since this column is what we used to merge on and already exists in the dataset before selecting **OK** to continue.
+1. Navigate to the far right fo the **Merge** Queries and select the joined **DimProductSubcategory** table column's top right corner to expand the table, from the available column selections **deselect** **ProductSubCategoryKey** since this column is what we used to merge on and already exists in the dataset before selecting **OK** to continue.

     ![Expand dimproductsubcategory](./Media/merge-dimproduct-expand-dimproductsubcategory.png)